 Hopefully this will happen before the girls' fathers, brothers or friends find out where you live and turn you and your buddies into tomato paste.
 If you've behaved yourself and acted properly towards the women, you may get lucky and find yourself wed to your new sweethearts in a Shotgun Wedding.
 If not, then... it's best not to think about what will happen to you...

 The extreme end of this idea of this includes And Now You Must Marry Me.
-See also Stockholm Syndrome and Captive Date.
+See also Stockholm Syndrome, I'm Taking Her Home with Me!, and Captive Date.
 Obviously, Don't Try This at Home.

 open/close all folders